DarkDNS: Revisiting the Value of Rapid Zone Update: Introduction

-To that end, we make the following contributions: \begin{enumerate} \item We develop, apply, and validate a method that uses CT logs to estimate a lower bound on the visibility gap in the daily CZDS snapshots, a blind spot for defenders that even commercial threat intelligence sources do not capture. \item We provide an open data feed of newly registered domains (including transient) we discover. \item We discuss how to better support transparency while balancing privacy and commercial interests. \end{enumerate}
+To that end, we make the following contributions: \begin{enumerate} \item We develop, apply, and validate a method that uses CT logs to estimate a lower bound on the visibility gap in the daily CZDS snapshots, a blind spot for defenders that even commercial threat intelligence sources do not capture. \item We provide an open data feed of newly registered domains (including transient) we discover~\cite{zonestream}. \item We investigate the infrastructural landscape of transient domains and the possible reasons for their early removal. \item We discuss how to better support transparency while balancing privacy and commercial interests. \end{enumerate}